-- 2. completed courses outlined in the program of study for the certificate; - 3. a cumulative 2.00 grade point average in all attempted coursework; and - 4. earned a minimum of 25% of credit hours at Angelina College.
+- 1. earned a minimum of fifteen credit hours, - 2. completed courses outlined in the program of study for the certificate; - 3. a cumulative grade point average of 2.00 or above in all attempted coursework; and - 4. earned a minimum of 25% of credit hours at Angelina College.